 In some cases, completion of a payment initiation response from the bank takes longer than expected for reasons beyond the control of either the TPP or Token, resulting in a delay in receiving the transfer status from the bank, whether successful or rejected.
 While awaiting the transfer status in the bank's response to the original transfer request, the TPP could either continuously poll Token for an update on status, involving multiple calls made periodically, or it can rely on a Token webhook.

 The webhook avoids protracted polling calls by the TPP for updates.
 Instead, upon any change in transfer status (the trigger), your Webhook URL immediately receives an HTTP POST message from Token containing the transfer status payload.
 During the interim,

 Note: The webhook is sent only when the transfer status returned by the bank is transitional; i.e., processing.
 When the status is conclusively final — either success or failure — the webhook is not sent.
 See Payment Status: Values and Meaning for the complete list of transfer states.

-The message Headers your Webhook URL will receive comprise the following:
+The message Headers received by your Webhook URL comprise the following:

 |Token-Signature||Authenticates Token as the sender of the message and ensures that particular headers have not been modified in transit|

 To configure and test your Webhook: